 Fire lookouts have been used for centuries, with the first recorded use being in ancient Persia.
 The Tuztoromy Firewatch Tower in Sopron, Hungary, is thought to be the oldest fire lookout tower in the world, constructed in the 13th century and restored in 1681 after the town fire of 1676.
 In the United States, fire lookouts were used as early as 1855, but they became more common after the devastating wildfires of 1910, referred to as the “Big Blowup”.
 These fires, which burned over 3 million acres (12,000 km2) and killed 87 people (mostly firefighters), led to a nationwide push for better fire detection and fire suppression.
 In the years following the fire, the United States Forest Service began to build fire lookout towers throughout the country.
 These towers were used to help spot fires and to help keep track of their location and size.

-Fire towers were constructed of metal, stone, or wood, and were typically located on high points in the landscape.
+Fire towers were constructed of metal, stone, or wood and were typically located on high points in the landscape.
 From these towers, fire lookouts could see for many miles in all directions.
-Steel towers replaced the log structures in the 1930s, and by the 1940s there were over 8,000 fire towers in operation in the United States.
+Steel towers replaced log structures in the 1930s; by the 1940s, there were over 8,000 fire towers in operation in the United States.

-In the United States, the first lookout was a heavy-duty iron bell tower, which was erected in 1856 on a hilltop in downtown Harlem, New York, what is now known as Marcus Garvey City Park.
+In the United States, the first lookout was a heavy-duty iron bell tower erected in 1856 on a hilltop in downtown Harlem, New York, now known as Marcus Garvey City Park.

 Harlem Fire Watchtower. historica photographer, unknown, 1857, Public domain, via Wikimedia Commons